cloudfoundry/docs-cloudfoundry-concepts/architecture/execution-agent.html.md

 * Stage applications --- When a new application or a new version of an application is pushed to Cloud Foundry, the Cloud Controller selects a DEA from the pool of available DEAs to stage the application.
 The DEA uses the appropriate buildpack to stage the application.
 The result of this process is a droplet.

 * Run droplets --- A DEA manages the lifecycle of each application instance running in it, starting and stopping droplets upon request of the [Cloud Controller](./cloud-controller.html).
-The DEA monitors the state of a started application instance, and periodically broadcasts application state messages over [NATS](./messaging-nats.html) for consumption by the [Health Manager](./health-manager.html).
+The DEA monitors the state of a started application instance, and periodically broadcasts application state messages over [NATS](./messaging-nats.html) for consumption by
+HM9000.

 ## <a id='directory-server'></a>Directory Server ##